ibm-cloud-docs/vpc/vsi_is_import_images.md

    * Example Mac command: `shasum -a 256 ubuntu_image.qcow2`
    * You receive output similar to: `6809606da67eb83670e6249e54e94043eb43c0471669fb96ea4050c4c07e2df7`

-5. [Create a virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) by using this image.
+5. Create a virtual server instance or a bare metal server by using this image.
+For more information, see [Create a virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) or [Creating Bare Metal Servers on VPC](/docs/vpc?topic=vpc-creating-bare-metal-servers&interface=ui).

 ## Validating an imported custom image by using the CLI
 {: #validate-custom-images-cloud-object-storage-cli}